Mission Statement of the 4G Watchman

 During the cell phone feeding frenzy which is the Holiday Season of 2020, folks in sales and marketing are guaranteeing that their 5G devices will only get faster.

-Meanwhile, an order of magnitude MORE 4G cell phones are being sold, while some salesmen are tight lipped about 4G's future performance.
+Meanwhile, an order of magnitude MORE 4G cell phones were being sold, while some salespersons were tight lipped about 4G's future performance.

 Granted, while the tech media is maintaining that 4G LTE will remain robust for a long time to come (this CNET article explains it best), their technical analysis ignores the human factor.